gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Interaction with the `model { }` block.
 - Injection of inputs into component constructor.

+### Story: Custom plugin uses rule to declare custom library type

+To avoid a future explosion of nested annotations, this story switches the mechanism for declaring a custom library type to use an annotated method, rather than an annotation.

+When a rule method with the `@ComponentType` annotation is found, the method is inspected to determine the type based on the generic type of the `ComponentTypeBuilder` input.
+The ComponentTypeBuilder implementation will then register a factory with the `ComponentSpecContainer` when the default implementation is set.

+### User visible changes

+    class MySamplePlugin implements Plugin<Project> {
+        @RuleSource
+        static class Rules {
+            @ComponentType
+            void defineType(ComponentTypeBuilder<SampleLibrary> builder) {
+                builder.setDefaultImplementation(DefaultSampleLibrary)
+            }
+        }
+    }

+### Test cases

+- Fails if a method with @ComponentType does not have a single parameter of type `ComponentTypeBuilder`
+- Fails if `setDefaultImplementation` is called multiple times (should update `ComponentSpecContainer` to fail on attempt to register multiple factories for same type)
+- Empty @ComponentType method implementation is ok: no factory registered

 ### Story: Custom plugin defines binaries for each custom library

 This story introduces a mechanism by this a developer can declare the binaries that should be built for a custom library.